anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 9 and 15 October (Proper 23)

+Year A

+* **Exodus 32.1-14** continues the series in the Pentateuch and in Exodus, and is about the golden calf. **Psalm 106.1-6, 19-23** [or 106.1-6] says, 'We have sinned like our forebears' (6), and, 'They made a calf at Horeb and worshipped the molten image' (19).
+* **Philippians 4.1-9** concludes the two-part series in Philippians, and contains an appeal for unity, and an encouragement to rejoice.
+* **Matthew 22.1-14** continues the series in Matthew (without a gap), and is the parable of the wedding banquet.
+The 'Related' reading, **Isaiah 25.1-9**, is about a 'feast' made by God 'for all peoples'.
+The 'Related' psalm, **Psalm 23**, says, 'You spread a table before me'.

 Year C

 * **Jeremiah 29.1, 4-7** continues the series on the prophets and in Jeremiah, and is a word of comfort and assurance for God's people in exile (out of sequence, presumably for thematic reasons).
 (Extending the reading by a few verses would provide additional comfort.) **Psalm 66.1-11** (EV: 1-12) is about being brought 'through fire and water ... into a place of liberty'.